elsnera/Cpre-288-Final-Project/README.md

 To run:
   1. Deploy the code to the CyBot.
-  2. Connect to the designated CyBot via wifi
+  2. Connect to the designated CyBot via wifi.
-  3. Run the GUI python code in visual studio
+  3. Run the GUI python code in Visual Studio.